llimak/perchi/README.md

 ## Usage

-You can use the cipher-js by`import`-ing the module:
+You can use the perchi by`import`-ing the module:

 ```js
 import CaesarCipher from "perchi";